 This is just a condensed version of the full diet, which can be found in this post.

-If you’ve read my Vestibular Guide for Dummies you’ll realize there are less than 10 specialists in the nation for vestibular migraine specifically.
+If you’ve read my Vestibular Migraine Guide you’ll realize there are less than 10 specialists in the nation for vestibular migraine specifically.
 However, many of them including Dr. Timothy Hain, Dr. Michael Teixido, and Dr. Edward Cho insist that diet is crucial when it comes to managing vestibular migraine symptoms.

 Dr. Michael Teixido who spoke on the topic at the 2019 Migraine World Summit claimed diet was an important part of treatment for his patients.
 He also wrote the Johns Hopkins migraine diet patient handout.

 Dr. Edward Cho from the House Clinic has had great feedback from his patients which have tried the Heal Your Headache migraine diet to manage their vestibular migraine symptoms.

 While other types of migraine attacks can sometimes be eased or even aborted with caffeine, it seems that vestibular migraine patients are typically more sensitive.
 In one study, halting caffeine consumption resulted in a 15% improvement from the patients tested.
 For me, even conventional decaf coffees and teas set off an episode.
 I can only tolerate Swiss Water Processed coffee, or reputable water processed brands that are 99.9% caffeine free.